Alcohol and driving

 After drinking alcohol, we are more focused on steering and operating the car, and less aware of what is happening around us.
 We are less likely to see other road users, particularly pedestrians and cyclists.

 How much does drinking alcohol increase the risk of being in an accident?

 Even one drink can increase your risk of being in a fatal accident.¹ The more you drink, the more your brain functions are affected and the less able you are to drive safely.

 There is no safe level of drink driving

 Blood alcohol concentration (BAC) is a measurement of the amount of alcohol in our blood.
 BAC is usually tested using a breath test, but blood tests and urine tests can also be used.
 The legal limit for drink driving is measured in your breath (22 microgrammes of alcohol per 100

 BAC is usually tested using a breath test, but blood tests and urine tests can also be used.

 The current drink-driving limit is a BAC of 0.05.

 For professional, learner and novice drivers the limit is 0.02

-Alcohol is involved in 2 in every 5 fatal collisions.³ You don’t just put yourself at risk of injury and death, but also your passengers, other drivers and pedestrians.
+Alcohol is involved in 2 in every 5 fatal collisions.³ You don’t just put yourself at risk of injury and death, but all road users.